Sokoke: Status

-Modern Sokoke breed
+Sokoke breed

 History

 The Sokoke is a "natural breed", i.e., one developed and standardised from the local, free-breeding landrace population, and thus distinct from it by virtue of careful selective breeding for specific, fixed traits believed to epitomise the distinctions evolved by natural selection in the original population.
 As British cat geneticist and pedigree judge Pat Turner wrote in 1993, in the early days of recognition of the breed's standardisation, the fixing of traits like large "wild-looking" spots that are distinct from other blotched breeds "can only be done by selective breeding".

 The breeding programme was begun in 1978 by Jeni Slater, who originally named the breed the African Shorthair.
 She used cats found in and around Watamu, both raised from kittenhood and enticed from the adult feral population with food rewards.

 Gloria Moeldrop, a friend of Slater's, brought a pair of Slater's cats home with her to Denmark to breed in 1983, because Slater feared for the survival of the native cat in Kenya.
 The cats were first shown in Copenhagen in 1984, then in Odense.

 Slater introduced a darker Watamu street cat specimen into the breeding programme, in 1987, for genetic diversity.
-Breeder and North American Sokoke Association officer Pat Longley has suggested that this cat introduced the tabby (lynx) point pattern seen in some Sokokes.
+Breeder and North American Sokoke Association officer Pat Longley has suggested that this cat introduced the tabby (US: lynx) point pattern seen in some Sokokes.
 In 1989, Moeldrop imported more cats from Kenya to strengthen her European breeding stock.
 Slater also provided at least one to a breeder named Bob Schwartz, in Italy.

 Jeannie Knocker, an Englishwoman residing near Slater in Kenya, gathered several feral cats near the borders of the forest and kept them penned, producing litters that were exported to the US and Europe, registered to establish future pedigrees, and bred; these became known as the "new line" Sokoke cats, with distinctive features from those of the Slater-developed "old line".
 The cats caught in the forest from 2001 onward have been added to this breeding programme, as have some more recent specimens.

 Whether extraneous (e.g., European or Asian) bloodlines were introduced by any breeders is unclear.
+Genetic research has proven that some cats of the Sokoke breed are closely related to the feral African population.